 Different technologies and techniques are used to print product packaging.
 Below are the various printing processes to be considered.

 1. Offset lithography

-Also called rotogravure, this is a high-volume, high-speed printing process where the image is engraved onto a printing cylinder and transferred onto the printed surface.
-Gravureis commonly used when printing newspapers, magazines, and other high-volume printing work that requires excellent print consistency.
+Also called rotogravure, gravure printing is a high-volume and high-speed printing process that involves engraving the image onto a printing cylinder and transferring it onto the printed surface.
+This method is commonly used for printing newspapers, magazines, and other high-volume work requiring excellent print consistency.

 4. Screen printing

 Screen or silkscreen printing is less common in packaging, but may be suitable for some unique applications.
 While a relatively slow process, screen printing is commonly used for dimensional shapes, promotional products, and pre-made packaging items such as bottles, cups, plasticware, and textiles.

 Digital printing offers the advantage of minimal or no set-up costs or tool fees while still delivering print quality generally comparable to lithography and flexography.
 Unlike those analog printing technologies, digital print does not use a physical master or plate.
 Instead, the ink or toner is directly applied to the substrate.

 Among the advantages of digital are that short runs are fast and cost-efficient.
 It enables customization, serialization, late-stage design changes, and versioning of packaging designs.
 Digital printing is widely used for various packaging applications such as labels, shrink sleeves, flexible packaging, corrugated boxes, and folding cartons.